noir-lang/noir/docs/docs/glossary.md

 You can find the Typescript reference implementation called Falafel [here](https://github.com/AztecProtocol/aztec-connect/tree/master/falafel).

 Refer to the graphic at the top of [this page](https://medium.com/aztec-protocol/explaining-the-network-in-aztec-network-166862b3ef7d) to see how it fits in the Aztec architecture.

+### Smart Contract

+Programs that run on the Aztec network are called smart contracts, similar to [programs](https://ethereum.org/en/developers/docs/smart-contracts/) that run on Ethereum.

+Smart contracts on Aztec may also optionally include private state and private functions.